'When We Were Arabs' Is A Nostalgic Celebration Of A Rich, Diverse Heritage

 His new book, When We Were Arabs, is an absorbing family history that spans continents and epochs.

 Hayoun uses his grandparents' stories to illuminate the fading history of a once thriving Arab Jewish community.
-In the process, he delivers a scathing indictment against colonialism.
+In the process, he delivers a scathing indictment of colonialism.
 He considers his Arabness "cultural," "African," and "Jewish," but "retaliatory" as well.

 "I am Arab because it is what [we] have been told not to be, for generations, to stop us from living in portentous solidarity with other Arabs," he writes.